Back to all posts

 9) Consider tools and processes to support the strategy

 There are lots of software tools that can be used to streamline resourcing processes.
-From Applicant Tracking Systems (ATS) to automatically keep candidates informed of their progress, to resource management software that provides vital insights into resource utilization, skills gaps, and capacity.
+Resource management software provides vital insights into resource utilization, skills gaps, and capacity.
+Christine believes it's really difficult - and somewhat unreasonable - to expect resource management to flourish when not provided with the right tools in their arsenal.

 10) Put it into practice